 - Meeting Manager (online Web meetings); and

 - Safety surveys.

-It goes without saying that if managers are not onboard ready to manage incoming opportunities, then there will be considerable wasted effort.
+It goes without saying that if managers are not onboard and ready to manage incoming opportunities, then there will be considered wasted effort.
 Don't worry, you will not be alone as I see many companies struggling to change their safety cultures to reduce friction among managers.

 SMS requires teamwork!